 Firstly, it’s not Hollywood.
 That’s the next city over.
 West Hollywood doesn’t have the star walk or the crowds, the tourists and cheap shops.

-But read on down because a couple of the hotels I am recommending have restaurants well worth dining at like Sunset Marquis and the London.
+But read on down because a couple of the hotels I am recommending have restaurants well worth dining at even if you’re not staying, like Sunset Marquis and the London West Hollywood.

-Here are my picks for best hotels in West Hollywood!
+Here are my picks for best West Hollywood hotels!

-Named after Charlie Chaplin who bought a little cottage here and surrounded it in gardens and more tiny cottages, this boutique hotel is like nothing you’ll find anywhere else and especially not in the heart of one of the busiest cities in the world.
+Named after Charlie Chaplin who bought a little cottage here and surrounded it in gardens and more tiny cottages, The Charlie is a boutique hotel is like nothing you’ll find anywhere else and especially not in the heart of one of the busiest cities in the world.